Fair Workplace Legislation Disaster

 by Frank Fulton

-Originally published in Glass Canada Magazine, June 2018 Issue
+Originally published in Glass Canada Magazine, August 2018 Issue

 Frank Fulton is president of Fultech Fenestration Consulting.
 He has been in the industry for 30 years and can be reached via email at email@example.com.